leios/Fable.jl/docs/src/layering.md

 It can also take all the same arguments as other layers (`position`, `ppu`, and `world_size`), but the resizing is done in a very naive way, so if the image looks odd through Fable.jl, it might be best to figure out the exact pixel size you need and to make the image fit those dimensions with another program.

-## Fractal Layers and combing layers together
+## Fable Layers and combing layers together

-Because Fractal Layers are a bit tricky, there are additional examples in the documentation to describe how they work.
+Because Fable Layers are a bit tricky, there are additional examples in the documentation to describe how they work.
 For now, I will show an example of how you might composite two layers together by modifying the example shown for the Color Layer above:

 ```